o355/pitop-brightnesskeys/README.md

      </keybind>
  ```

+ Once you're done adding the key shortcuts, make sure to restart your Pi-Top.

  ## Alternative: Using pt-input instead of LXDE shortcut keys
  Thanks @m-roberts (Mike) from Pi-Top for suggesting this.
 But before I start, quoting Mike, "This is not clear, I realise, and the visibility is something that we are working on...".
 In my view, take this as technical information and something to use down the line until things get clearer.